 Now you realise that the properties you see available for ‘Exclusive hire or Exclusive use are those which are in-keeping with their original era through design, style and architecture but have most definitely been through a period of transformation and modernisation of their facilities, both inside the property and in the grounds.
 This is no mean feat and, as with Aldourie Castle, often takes years of vision, research, preparation, hard work and perseverance in order to achieve the final outcome.
 Guests who hire an exclusive use property therefore appreciate what they are getting in return.

-for there is something quite special and mystical about being able to staying a week, or even just overnight, in a country house or castle that was once lived in centuries ago by families and welcomed intriguing historical characters as visitors for weeks on end.
-Aldourie itself was such a Castle, complete with house party staus and part of a celebrated and popular sporting Highlands Estate.
+For there is something quite special and mystical when you rent an entire castle for a week, or even just overnight, in a country house or castle that was once lived in centuries ago by families and welcomed intriguing historical characters as visitors for weeks on end.
+Aldourie itself was such a Castle, complete with house party status and part of a celebrated and popular sporting Highlands Estate.